 The following factors cover the differences between MS and MBA degrees.
 They will help you decide: MBA Vs MS, which is better for you?

-The admission criteria is major determining factor.
+The admission criteria is a major determining factor.
 Most universities have specific admission requirements for MS as well as MBA programs.
 Students might have to take additional exams like GMAT and GRE.

 MBA programs require students to have prior working experience in the field they’re applying for.
 The requirement for work experience is usually a minimum of 1.5 – 2 years but it can vary depending on the university you choose.
 MS programs, on the other hand, are less demanding when it comes to work experience.
 However, any research experience or published scientific work you might have will definitely give you an edge over the other applicants.

 MS degrees are exclusively designed to develop expertise in a specific area.
 This type of degree provides you in-depth knowledge that no other degree can supplement.
 For engineering students, it’s better to choose a master’s in engineering vs. an MBA.

 On the other hand, an MBA gives a more general business education.
 It can be helpful to students who are seeking a career in management and administration.
 It provides students the skills and the knowledge required to work in different industries.

 Choice of School